 - Renovation, repair and maintenance of older schools, if not performed correctly, can create hazardous lead dust and debris by disturbing lead-based paint.

-As a school and child care administrator, you can take steps to ensure the safety and well-being of the children in your care.
+As a school or child care administrator, you can take steps to ensure the safety and well-being of the children in your care.
 Check out the resources on this page to learn more.

 Lead-Safe Child Care brochure (Vietnamese)

 Oregon's Choose Safe Places program website: a non-regulatory statewide initiative designed to help childcare centers

 make their properties safe for kids by protecting them from potentially